glabatlas/DTGN/README.md

 #### Gene Expression Data

 - **Header Row**: The first row contains the column headers.
-The first column is geneSymbol, and the subsequent columns are labeled as TimePoint1, TimePoint2, ..., TimePointN.
+The first column is geneSymbol, and the subsequent columns are labeled as time1, time2, ..., timeN.
 - **Data Rows**: Each subsequent row represents the expression data for a specific gene at different time points.

 | geneSymbol | time1 | time2 | time3 | time4 | ... | timeN |